amirHravan/foodie/readme.md

 # Foodie: SUT Food Reservation Client

-This is a client for SUT (sharif university of thechnology) food reservation system. **This project don't use any external server.
+This is a client for SUT (sharif university of technology) food reservation system. **This project don't use any external server.
 Everything is handled by your phone and Samad servers.**

 ## 🖥️ Project Description

 ### Features

-This project is stil under development so there will be more about this part in the future. (hope so🤞)
+This project is still under development so there will be more about this part in the future. (hope so🤞)

 #### Login